minershive/hiveon-kb/guides/start_worker_setup.md

+# Getting Started with Hive OS — Worker Installation and Setup

 ![header image](/images/start_worker_setup/header.png)

 Hive OS is an all-in-one monitoring and management tool for your mining rigs.
 Whether its a single rig or several thousands, you and your team can easily manage them all from a single dashboard.